redstone-finance/redstone-docs/docs/smart-contract-devs/how-to-integrate/redstone-core.md

 ---
 sidebar_position: 1
-sidebar_label: "🚀 Getting started"
+sidebar_label: "🚀 Core (on-demand feeds)"
 ---

-# 🚀 Getting started
+# 🚀 Core Model - fetching prices on-demand

+This is our basic operating model when the data ia automatically appended to users transaction.

 ## Installation